 Laurianne had climbed Ben A’an before and really enjoyed it however was initially disappointed this time due to the forestry works which had recently taken place around the lower section of the footpath.
 She had fond memories of hiking through a pretty woodland but it now resembled more of a tree graveyard.
 Fortunately once past the initial climb we did enter some woodland which was far more pleasing to the eyes.

-The scramble was exciting!
+The scramble to the top was exciting!
 Too much chatting meant that it wasn’t long before I was out of puff but it is a short section and before we knew it we emerged out onto flat ground and the first views of Loch Katrine opened up beneath us.

-From here the footpath to the summit is clearly visible and the going is easy enough.
+From there the footpath to the summit is clearly visible and the going is easy enough.

 The views from the summit are stunning and we spent quite some time up there chatting and admiring our surroundings, pondering how grateful we are to live in a place of such beauty.